 The Syndicate ceased actively underwriting with effect from 1 January 2019.
-A run-off provision has been included within the technical provisions of the Syndicate representing management's best estimate assessment of the expected costs to be incurred in finalising the Syndicate's liabilities.
-Accordingly these accounts have not been prepared on a going concern basis.
+A run-off provision has been included within the technical provisions of the Syndicate representing management's best estimate of the expected costs to be incurred in finalising the Syndicate's liabilities.
+Accordingly, these accounts have not been prepared on a going concern basis.
 This has had no impact on the carrying value of the Syndicate's assets and liabilities.

 CMA will actively manage the run-off of the Syndicate and seek opportunities to conclude its liabilities at the earliest opportunity in order to achieve a positive outcome for its capital provider.
-The ultimate cost and timing of any reinsurance to close arrangement, together with the future expenses required until any such reinsurance to close is concluded, remains uncertain.
-The ultimate costs to finalise the Syndicate's liabilities may vary significantly from those recorded within the Syndicate's technical provisions.